 Paying down your debt early is often a great idea.
-However, things might not work out exactly as you expect them to if you put this payment towards your mortgage in one lump sum.
+However, things might not work out exactly as you expect them to if you put this payment toward your mortgage in one lump sum.
 Before you send funds, learn how extra payments affect the following: